-8It is well known in architecture that in executing the detailed design conflicts arise and inconsistencies are revealed that require a rethinking of the creative phase.
+&lt;sup>8It is well known in architecture that in executing the detailed design conflicts arise and inconsistencies are revealed that require a rethinking of the creative phase.
 Often the original creative solution is abandoned and a new one conceived for the new situation.

-In computer science terms, the industrial designer attempts a backwards, depth-first search from potential solutions (based on prior experience) to parameters of the problem, with missing data and constraints serving as cues to potential solutions, evolving the problem9, or bounding the search.
-If no solution is found the designer constructs a new network composed of solutions to similar (and dissimilar) problems used by others10.
+In computer science terms, the industrial designer attempts a backwards, depth-first search from potential solutions (based on prior experience) to parameters of the problem, with missing data and constraints serving as cues to potential solutions, evolving the problem, or bounding the search.
+If no solution is found the designer constructs a new network composed of solutions to similar (and dissimilar) problems used by others.
 The designer then attempts to reformulate the problem in a manner that permits use of an uncovered solution.
 If one is still not found, the designer attempts a forwards, breadth-first expansion of the problem to see if it leads to a solution.

 Experience acts both to define the set of initial acceptable solutions and to influence how facts and sensory data are interpreted.
 Observers contribute to their perception of the phenomenon before them from their own experience by either addition, or subtraction.
 This requires a delicate balance.
-One needs a group of wide and rich range of experiences to stimulate flexibility and fantasy in thought in order to recognize those
+One needs a group of wide and rich range of experiences to stimulate flexibility and fantasy in thought in order to recognize those aspects of the design problem that are important.
+Yet, this must be done without biasing what is observed.
+I believe experience serves an important role in focusing the designer's attention on key (pivotal) aspects of the problem, while permitting him to disregard the great majority of (irrelevant) data.

-9Review of Malhotra's dialogues suggests that a good portion concerns verification; obtaining feedback from the client that the designer has understood some specific aspect of the problem.
+Review of Malhotra's dialogues suggests that a good portion concerns verification; obtaining feedback from the client that the designer has understood some specific aspect of the problem.

-10I suspect that this step has a lot to do with injecting creativity into the solution as the process of attempting to understand someone else's way of thinking (why the solution works) stimulates your own thought.
+I suspect that this step has a lot to do with injecting creativity into the solution as the process of attempting to understand someone else's way of thinking (why the solution works) stimulates your own thought.